FabianN/site-backup/README.md

 You can declare the settings in the backup.sh file or you may create a config file to declare all the settings.
 To run with a config file you want to run : `./backup.sh --config ./path/to/configfile.sh`

-To run you need to supply the following settings, either edited in the main backup.sh file or provided via a config file:
+To run you need to supply the following settings, either edited in the main backup.sh file or provided via a config file.

 ### Location of Web files